jackwanders/GalleryView/README.txt

 		frame_height: 90
 	});

-	Refer to the documentation URL listed above (or the uncompressed javascript) to see a full list of options, their effects on the plugin and their default values.
+	Refer to the uncompressed javascript to see a full list of options, their effects on the plugin and their default values.